nshalabi/ATTACK-Tools/README.md

 ### List all Tools and Malware used by a certain Adversary

 All STIX 2.0 Domain Objects (SDO) are stored in *relatioship* table.
 The following query is a nested query used to get the tools/malware used by APT3.
-I will break down the query (in to out):
+I will break down the query:

 1. Get the list of objects used by **APT3** with identifier "**intrusion-set--0bbdf25b-30ff-4894-a1cd-49260d0dd2d9**" (source) from *relationship* table
 2. Filter the list to include the **name** and **description** of objects of type malware/tools